lenovo-rui/lico-doc/LiCO Quick Installation Guide v3.0.1.md

 >2.
 Please select English as the system language.

 ##Step 2: Config hostname of head node.

 Open "/etc/sysconfig/network" and change hostname to "mgt".

     NETWORKING=yes
     HOSTNAME=mgt

 ##Step 3: Setup IP of head node's network card.

-There will be 3 IP addresses for a head node.
+There will be 3 IP addresses for a head node as below:

 > Management network (OS) IP, e.g. 172.20.0.1